 Placenta’s Role in Brain Injury

 Premature birth and placental infection are major contributors to neonatal brain injuries.
 Fostering a greater understanding of the placental hormones and growth factors present in the normal fetal environment may help physicians develop targeted therapies that prevent brain injury.

 "The placenta is naturally optimized to aid brain development," said Anna Penn, M.D., Ph.D., investigator in the Center for Neuroscience Research and Co-director of the Board of Visitors Cerebral Palsy Prevention Program in the Division of Neonatology.
 "At this time, we don’t know how the hormones and growth factors released by the placenta influence fetal brain development.
 My goal is to gain greater understanding of what’s happening at a basic scientific level so we can create a cocktail of synthetic hormones that help normalize brain development following placental infection or premature birth."

-Dr. Penn’s prior placental research has included monitoring hormone levels in mouse models, examining human placentas to see what hormones are produced under certain circumstances, and analyzing the cerebral spinal fluid of premature infants to see which hormones are present.
+Dr. Penn’s prior placental research has included monitoring hormone levels in experimental models, examining human placentas to see what hormones are produced under certain circumstances, and analyzing the cerebral spinal fluid of premature infants to see which hormones are present.
 Her ongoing research in both babies and mice focuses on determining which prenatal and newborn hormone levels correlate with normal development and improved neurological outcomes when there is risk of brain injury.

 Clinical Training and Other Learning Opportunities

 Our training programs offer top-notch medical education and experience complementing our commitment to excellence.
 Residents and Fellows participate in a rigorous curriculum providing many research, conference and learning opportunities such as our Child Neurology Fellowship and our Prenatal Neurology Research Fellowship Program headed by Adré J. du Plessis, MBChB, Director of the Prenatal Pediatrics Institute at Children's National.